k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

         adminPassword: admin123
     ```

-    The configuration file creates a K8ssandra cluster named `k8ssandra` with a datacenter, `dc1` containing a single node.
+    The configuration file creates a K8ssandra cluster named `k8ssandra` with a datacenter, `dc1` containing a single Cassandra node.

 2. Use `helm install` to install K8ssandra, referring to the example configuration file: